larsgrau/design-system-test/TOOL_CONCEPT.md

 ### Objective

-Assess the quality of codebase implementation regarding AI-friendliness and SDX pattern adherence.
+Assess the quality of codebase implementation regarding AI-friendliness and design system pattern adherence.

 ### Metrics to Measure